Away With The Steiners

 An early breakfast with the lower bunk still folded down to a bed in our AC First Class (1A) cabin on board the Mumbai Mail.

-There are five major railway stations serving the cities of Kolkata and Howrah, though three of the railway stations serve the route by train Kolkata to Mumbai:
+While there are five major hubs serving the Kolkata and Howrah region, only three serve as departure points for the direct route by train Kolkata to Mumbai:

 The ever-busy Howrah Junction (HWH) railway station in Kolkata.